joshfinley/joshfinley.github.io/content/posts/2023-10-17-pebless-getmodulehandle.md

 4. In each iteration, compute the address of the current module's `LDR_MODULE` structure based on the list entry address.
 5. Check if the `BaseDllName.Buffer` of the `LDR_MODULE` is not `NULL`:
   - If it is not `NULL`, convert the name to a character string.
-  - Compare the names and return `BaseAddress` is they match
+  - Compare the names and return `BaseAddress` if they match
 6. Move to the next list entry.

 ## Monitoring of Module Base Retrieval Methods